pablo-reyes8/AlphaFold2-from-Scratch/README.md

 </div>

 > **🚧 Development Status:** This repository is a living research environment under active development.
-We are currently iterating on core architectural modules, optimizing the geometric forward pass, and expanding our structural validation suite.
-Updates are frequent as we refine the implementation toward full end-to-end parity with the AlphaFold2 design space.
+We are iterating on core architectural modules, refining the geometric forward pass, and expanding the structural validation suite as we move toward a more complete and inspectable AlphaFold2 design space.

 ---